-In the aftermath of the Proposition 8 vote, the media reported that not enough was done by the "No on 8" campaign to link the ballot initiative with Obama.
-Although Obama clearly expressed his opposition to Proposition 8, community groups serving Black and Latino communities felt that this connection was not clearly conveyed to these communities.
-Further, media reports suggested that Latinos were more likely to associate Proposition 8 with the Republican, as opposed to the Democratic, presidential candidate.
-This is likely due to the fact that issues pertaining to moral values were emphasized in Bush's 2004 re-election campaign as well as the Republican Party's vocal opposition to same sex marriage (Abrajano, et al 2008).
-Related research by Donovan, et al (2008), Smith, et al (2006), as well as Campbell and Monsoon (2008) indicate that states with same sex marriage ballot initiatives saw an increase in the level of support for Bush in the 2004 presidential election.
+Obama clearly expressed his opposition to Proposition 8, community groups serving black and Latino communities felt that this connection was not clearly conveyed to these communities.
+Furthermore, media reports suggested that Latinos were more likely to associate Proposition 8 with the Republican, as opposed to the Democratic, presidential candidate.
+This is likely because of the fact that issues pertaining to moral values were emphasized in Bush's 2004 reelection campaign as well as the Republican Party's vocal opposition to same-sex marriage (Abrajano, Alvarez, and Nagler 2008).
+Related research by Donovan, Tolbert, and Smith (2008), D. A. Smith, DeSantis, and Kassel (2006), and Campbell and Monsoon (2008) indicates that states with same-sex marriage ballot initiatives saw an increase in the level of support for Bush in the 2004 presidential election.

-It may be the case that with greater mobilization efforts to inform ethnic/racial minorities about this issue, particularly in the form of personal contact (Barth, Overby and Huffmon 2009), attitudes towards same-sex marriage could potentially shift over time.^{xxiii} Consider that in 2000, 58% of Whites, 65% of Latinos and 59% of Asians voted in favor of a ban on same-sex marriage.
-Eight years later, White support for Proposition 8 dropped by 9 percentage points, Asian support decreased by 10 percentage points and Latino attitudes towards same-sex marriage experienced the greatest change, with a 12 percentage point decrease during this time period.
+It may be the case that with greater mobilization efforts to inform ethnic/racial minorities about this issue, particularly in the form of personal contact (Barth, Overby and Huffmon 2009), attitudes toward same-sex marriage could potentially shift over time.
+Consider that in 2000, 58 percent of whites, 65 percent of Latinos, and 59 percent of Asians voted in favor of a ban on same-sex marriage.
+Eight years later, white support for Proposition 8 dropped by 9 percentage points, Asian support decreased by 10 percentage points, and Latino attitudes toward same-sex marriage experienced the greatest change, with a 12 percentage point decrease during this period.

 As this particular election highlights, California's racial and ethnic minorities have the ability to sway the electoral outcome.
-The targeted outreach efforts developed by both sides of the Proposition 8 campaign, when combined with Blacks' and Latinos'

-preexisting dispositions, produced differential outcomes - Blacks, as a whole, expressed more cohesive preferences on the issue of same sex marriage than did Latinos.
-This end result is consistent with the existing work on Black and Latino political behavior; in general, Black political attitudes and vote preferences tend to be more homogenous when compared to the opinions held by Latinos.
-The extent to which greater mobilization efforts, along with cohort effects, can cause Latinos to shift in one direction or another is subject to future research endeavors.
+The targeted outreach efforts developed by both sides of the Proposition 8 campaign, when combined with blacks' and Latinos' preexisting dispositions, produced differential outcomes-blacks, as a whole, expressed more cohesive preferences on the issue of same-sex marriage than did Latinos.
+This end result is consistent with the existing work on black and Latino political behavior; in general, black political attitudes and vote preferences tend to be more homogenous when compared to the opinions held by Latinos.
+The extent to which greater mobilization efforts, along with cohort effects, can cause Latinos to shift in one direction or another is the subject of future research endeavors.